latex4ei/tex4tum/_article/electronics/actuator/servo.md

 ---
 title: Servo Motor
-tags: motor pwm
+tags: [motor, pwm]
 ---

 A Servo Motor is a cheap rotary actuator used for radio control and small-scale robotics.

 ## Colored Wires
 A servo motor is normally connected using just 3 wires.